thomasballinger/posts/2014-10-14-yield-from.markdown

 ---
-layout: post
-title:  "In celebration of yield from"
-date:   2014-10-14 11:00:00
+aliases:
-alias:  /2014/10/14/yield-from.html
+    - /2014/10/14/yield-from.html
+    - /2014/10/14/yield-from
+date: 2014-10-14T11:00:00Z
 tags: python
+title: In celebration of yield from
+url: /yield-from/
 ---

 A conversation with current Hacker Schooler [Cerek](https://github.com/crockeo) about writing a boggle solver in Haskell motivated me to squeeze in writing up a solution in Python yesterday morning between appointments with Hacker Schoolers.